Leofgifu

 Leofgifu was abbess of Shaftesbury Abbey in Dorset, England during the mid 11th century.

 She was the last Anglo-Saxon abbess to hold authority over Shaftesbury prior to the changes that occurred in England after the Norman conquest in 1066.
 Her successor Eulalia was likely of French descent.

-Her name is mentioned in the past tense in the 'Exon Domesday', a source related to the Domesday survey.
+Her name is mentioned in the past tense in the 'Exon Domesday', a manuscript related to the Domesday survey.